Instructions for setting up xv6-64 on CADE servers

 mkdir cs5460

-After the repository has been cloned, go ahead and build xv6.
-You will see a bunch of output from the make command that invokes the gcc compiler on all kernel files, links the kernel with ld, creates the kernel file system with all user-level programs that will be available inside xv6, and so on.
+After the repository has been cloned, go ahead and build xv6-64.
+You will see a bunch of output from the make command that invokes the gcc compiler on all kernel files, links the kernel with ld, creates the kernel file system with all user-level programs that will be available inside xv6-64, and so on.

 Now you’re ready to run xv6!

-This is a fork of the official x86 version of xv6 by MIT-PDOS, combined with some of the modifications from NYU’s fork of xv6 which allow easy debugging with vscode.
-Feel free to explore the other repositories, but for the labs use the one from https://github.com/mars-research/xv6-cs5460.
+This is a fork of xv6-64, which is inturn a fork of the official x86 version of xv6 by MIT-PDOS, combined with some of the modifications from NYU’s fork of xv6 which allow easy debugging with vscode.
+Feel free to explore the other repositories, but for the labs use the one from https://github.com/mars-research/xv6-64.

-You are now running xv6 on top a hardware platform that is emulated by the Qemu emulator.
-You are now done with the xv6 setup and can continue moving to any homeworks that are currently assigned.
-To exit xv6 running under QEMU you can terminate it with Ctrl-A X.
+You are now running xv6 on top a hardware platform that is emulated by the QEMU emulator.
+You are now done with the xv6-64 setup and can continue moving to any homeworks that are currently assigned.
+To exit xv6-64 running under QEMU you can terminate it with Ctrl-A X.

 You can find more information about QEMU monitor and GDB debugger here, feel free to explore them.